 Havana is Cadiz!
 A stroll along the Cadiz sea front, from La Caleta to the Campo del Sur, will remind the visitor of the image of the avenue the Malecón in Havana, as there are many similarities between Cadiz and Latin American cities, thanks to the constant flow of people travelling between Cadiz and the New World.
 The cathedral in Cadiz is a good example of this influence, as are several of the manor houses and the towers with their views which grew up in the midst of old Cadiz’s cityscape during the expansion into America.

-The capital of Spain, located in the heart of the Iberian Peninsula and right in the center of the country, with a population of over three million people.
-Madrid is cosmopolitan city, a business center, headquarters for the Public Administration Government, Spanish Parliament and the home of the Spanish Royal Family.
-Madrid also plays an important role in both the banking and industrial sectors.
+The capital of Spain, located in the heart of the Iberian Peninsula and right in the center of the country, with a population of over three million people, and the home of the Spanish Royal Family.

 Madrid, originally called Mayrit, was founded by the emir of Córdoba Muhammad at the end of the 9th century.
 During the Reconquest of Spain by the Christians, Madrid passed from Muslim to Christian hands several times, it was the origin of the mixture of cultures which characterizes the city still today.